 The Danube Cycle Trail can be covered in six stages, north and south of the Danube, with 41 cycle tours designed for those who want to branch off from the main route and explore the wider region.
 Hiking walkways and cultural points of interest are also listed.

-Further information of routes and key sites for the Danube Cycle Trail in Austria can be found at the Danube: Austria website.
+Further information on routes and main sites for the Danube Cycle Trail in Austria can be found at the Danube: Austria website.

-Want to Visit the Wachau Valley in Austria?
+Want to Visit the Wachau Region?
 Pin It!

-My trips to the Wachau were a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I visited various destinations across the country (from my home base of Vienna) over a period of 12 months, showcasing a variety of regions and activities.
+My trips to the Wachau Valley were a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
+I visited various destinations across the country (from my home base of Vienna) over 12 months, showcasing a variety of regions and activities.
 Follow #YearInAustria for all the stories through the seasons.

-All stories are my own opinion, regardless of how much wine was consumed.
+All stories are my own opinion, regardless of how much wine I consumed.